 Trench Foot.
 Symptoms include numbness, swelling, and blisters.
 Remove all wet clothing including pants, socks, and shoes.
 Clean the foot and ankle area with warm (not hot) water.
 Dry the feet.
 While he or she is resting, keep the feet exposed in an open, warm area.
 Seek medical treatment, if necessary.

-McClellan Sales Can Protect You This Winter
+MC Tool & Safety Can Protect You This Winter